rossant/galry/README.md

 You can either:

-  * Visualize large 2D datasets consisting of points, lines or textures, and pan/zoom smoothly into your data.
+  * Visualize large 2D/3D datasets consisting of points, lines, textures, meshes, and pan/zoom smoothly into your data.

-  * Create your own customized GUI designed for highly efficient specialized interactive visualization of large 2D datasets.
+  * Create your own customized GUI designed for highly efficient specialized interactive visualization of large 2D/3D datasets.

-Galry is fully customizable, and you can either write a specialized scientific visualization GUI, a particle system, a fractal viewer, or even a video game!
-Even if Galry is oriented toward 2D rendering, 3D rendering is also possible.
+Galry is fully customizable, and you can either write a specialized scientific visualization GUI, a particle system, a fractal viewer, or even a video game (Pong can be written in 150 lines of commented code) !
+All those examples are implemented in the `examples` folder.

 ### Custom visualization